 - • ALWAYS have to wear the correct uniform every day, including their full formal uniform (with the correct type of shoes, etc.,) as required.

-- • ALWAYS have to keep their hair in a neat, conservative style (that shows both ears, both eyebrows and the back of their neck) and in a style that is conducive to properly wearing their school hat.
+- • ALWAYS have to keep their hair in a neat, 'conservative' style (that shows both ears, both eyebrows and the back of their neck) and in a style that is conducive to properly wearing their school hat.
 Hair that touches the collar needs to be pinned back or (if longer) tied up (or back using a black or maroon ribbon).
 If you're in doubt about a hair style...then it probably means it's not conservative enough. :)

 - • ALWAYS have to keep their hair in its natural colour.